 - Improves packaging and management

-- Process optimization using data collected from huge number of sensor networks
+- Process optimization using data collected from a huge number of sensor networks

-- Cost effective solution for overall management of factories
+- Cost-effective solution for the overall management of factories

-Find more about applications of Industrial Internet of Things
+Find more about applications of the Industrial Internet of Things

 7. Disaster management

-Internet of Things with wide range of smart sensors allow engineers to build a more effective emergency response system for factories, schools, hospitals, airports and any other public gathering places.
-Any emergency situations like fire outbreak or flooding will be automatically detected using sensors and this information is shared to responsible work groups in real time.
+The Internet of Things, with a wide range of smart sensors, allows engineers to build a more effective emergency response system for factories, schools, hospitals, airports, and any other public gathering places.
+Any emergency situations like a fire outbreak or flooding will be automatically detected using sensors, and this information is shared with responsible work groups in real time.

-Disaster management team can respond effectively within seconds to start recovery operations.
-With better preparation plan, disaster management team can work safely and assist each individual to evacuate safely during an emergency situation.
+A disaster management team can respond effectively within seconds to start recovery operations.
+With a better preparation plan, a disaster management team can work safely and assist each individual in evacuating safely during an emergency situation.

-During an emergency, fire department, emergency response volunteers, police force, ambulance units and nearby hospitals will receive an alert about the scenario.
-Automated warning system improves the preparedness and allows authorities to plan and handle any kind of situations immediately.
+During an emergency, the fire department, emergency response volunteers, police force, ambulance units, and nearby hospitals will receive an alert about the scenario.
+An automated warning system improves preparedness and allows authorities to plan and handle any situation immediately.

-Some of the common sensors: smoke detector, temperature sensor, humidity sensor, CO2 monitoring sensors and precipitation detector.
+Some of the common sensors: are smoke detectors, temperature sensors, humidity sensors, CO2 monitoring sensors, and precipitation detectors.

-Sensor deployed in many locations (where higher possibility of wildfire could happen) is continuously monitoring CO2 emission levels, fire and smoke.
-These smart sensors are connected to a network where any changes in the data will be immediately identified and alert warnings will be sent during a wildfire.
+Sensor deployed in many locations (where a higher possibility of wildfire could happen) is continuously monitoring CO2 emission levels, fire, and smoke.
+These smart sensors are connected to a network where any changes in the data will be immediately identified, and alert warnings will be sent during a wildfire.

 8. Logistic and fleet management

-Smart logistics is a complex task since the goods must be handled with greater care and efficiency.
-Apart from moving from one location to another location, service providers have to make sure perfect condition is maintained during transportation.
+Smart logistics is complex since the goods must be handled with greater care and efficiency.
+Apart from moving from one location to another, service providers have to ensure the perfect condition is maintained during transportation.

-Smart sensors capable of connecting to IoT network continuously monitoring the GPS location, temperature, humidity, shock and tilt angle of the container used for transpiration.
+Smart sensors capable of connecting to IoT networks continuously monitor the GPS location, temperature, humidity, shock, and tilt angle of the container used for transpiration.
 Data collected from these sensors are processed and analyzed in a central cloud system.

-Logistics team can access this information from anywhere using an internet connection.
-Movement of fleet can be monitored real-time and updated to customers about the progress of delivery.
+The logistics team can access this information from anywhere using an internet connection.
+The movement of the fleet can be monitored in real-time and updated to customers about the progress of delivery.

 Any delay during transportation will be notified to the responsible members of the team.